jlab/fold-grammars/README.txt

 	In addition, we have an experimental alg_centers algebra, where we get less abstract than traditional shapes, because we also note their helix positions.
+	A collection of alternative center definitions is provided by Jiabin Huang (Uni Freiburg) in alg_hishapes.gap
  3. Grammar (spans the whole searchspace of the given problem in a combinatorial way)
     The subdirectory "Grammars" contains four grammars for RNA folding.
 Prefix is